Media Overview

 With the increasing availability of Generative AI tools, many u3a may wish to use the approach to add media (typically logos, images or text) to their sites.
 In doing so the following points should be noted:

-• AI should be seen as a starting point for, or a tool used in, generating, material.
+• Artificial Intelligence based tools should be seen as a starting point for, or a tool used in, generating material.

-• Images can easily be generated by AI, but they should only be used if an existing image, stock image or a new image cannot be used.
+• AI-generated images should only be used if an existing image cannot be used.

 • When generative AI media is used:

-• Copyright and GDPR considerations must be fully considered.
+• Copyright and GDPR must be fully considered.

-• Full transparency must be applied for example the following addition to the caption and Alt Text should be considered – This content was generated with the help of [insert tool here], and its use has been carefully reviewed by the website administrator and/or the committee.
+• Full transparency must be applied and the addition of the following to the caption and Alt Text should be considered – This content was generated with the help of [insert tool here], and its use has been carefully reviewed by the website administrator and/or the committee.

 Image Specific Considerations #